-Rewards and sanctions may be differentiated to meet the needs of specific children, for example a SEN child might receive rewards linked to specific behaviour targets.
-Where a child has special educational needs relating to behaviour, a Behaviour Support Plan for the pupil is developed by the Inclusion Leader in collaboration with the class teacher and shared with all staff working with the child.
-(See separate SEN Policy)
+Rewards and consequences may be adapted to meet the needs of specific children, for example a SEN child might receive rewards linked to specific behaviour targets.
+Where a child has special educational needs relating to behaviour, a Behaviour Support Plan for the pupil is developed by the SenCo in collaboration with the class teacher and shared with all adults working with the child.
+(See separate SEN Policy).